Walon1998/SeerWorker/README.md

 ## How to run

 1. Open Rocket League and set it to potato quality (lowest resolution, windowed mode, lowest quality settings).
-Close Rocket Leagua again!
+Close Rocket League again!
 2. Start BakkesMod!
 3. Open a PowerShell as administrator and put `Set-ExecutionPolicy RemoteSigned`
 4. Clone this repository: `git clone  https://github.com/Walon1998/SeerWorker`